 Communication and Professional Image in Networking

-Your Image is You—Make the Best of the Opportunity to Project Professionalism
+Make the Best of the Opportunity

 Successful people believe their success is attributable to a pattern of mutually beneficial interpersonal relationships, as much as it is due to technical skills or business knowledge.
 Your communication and the image you present create the first impression—often the lasting impression—on the people you meet.

 Want a more professional image?
-How you present yourself is the first step in building that mutually beneficial network of contacts.
+How you present, yourself is the first step in building that mutually beneficial network of contacts.

 Studies about people meeting reveal that most people make decisions about a new acquaintance within the first thirty seconds to two minutes of interaction.
-This does not give you much time to make a good impression.
+It does not give you much time to make a good impression.

 A study by Dr. Albert Mehrabian at UCLA revealed that when people try to convey meaning through their communication with others, the majority of your message is communicated nonverbally and through voice and facial expression.